skalaliya/ai-agent-demo/README.md

 ### What is smolagents

-smolagents is a lightweight Python library that provides basic building blocks—like tools, agents, memory, and output parsers—to help you easily orchestrate LLM‑driven multi‑step workflows and tool‑calling logic.
+Smolagents is a lightweight Python library that provides basic building blocks—like tools, agents, memory, and output parsers—to help you easily orchestrate LLM‑driven multi‑step workflows and tool‑calling logic.

 ## What is An agent